Brent Scott (basketball)

 Brent Steven Scott (born June 15, 1971) is an American former professional basketball player, formerly in the NBA.
 Scott was a 6'10", 250 lb. center.
-Scott is currently an assistant coach at Virginia Commonwealth University.
+Scott is currently an assistant coach at Penn State.

 College career

 Scott played college basketball at Rice University.

 Professional career

 Scott played 16 games with the Indiana Pacers during the 1996–97 NBA season, averaging 1.2 points and 0.6 rebounds per game.
 He also played professionally in Poland (Anwil Wloclawek), Spain (for Tau Cerámica, Real Madrid Baloncesto, Polaris World Murcia), Italy (for Olitalia Forlì, Viola Reggio Calabria and Snaidero Udine) and Greece (Gymnastikos S. Larissas, PAOK and AEK Athens).

 Coaching career

 On June 25, 2007, Rice University announced that Scott would be an assistant basketball coach.
 He has since served in the same capacity at Louisiana State University and TCU, both under head coach Trent Johnson.
 On May 16, 2016, Scott returned to his alma mater Rice, after four years at TCU, to serve on Mike Rhoades staff.
 In March 2017, he joined Rhoades' staff at VCU.